yuhko-msft/microsoft-graph-docs/concepts/onenote-error-codes.md

 SharePoint is currently unavailable.
 Please try again later.

 ### 10016
-Document library on the user or group’s OneDrive exceeded unique security scopes threshold limit.
+Document library on the user or group's OneDrive exceeded unique security scopes threshold limit.
 The maximum number of unique security scopes set for a library cannot exceed 50,000.

 ### 10017
 Bad Request.